 Secure Fields

-Stitch Secure Fields offers a set of prebuilt UI components designed for building checkout flows.
-Secure Fields is an SDK that enable merchants to collect sensitive payment details within a Secure Field element, ensuring that sensitive data never touches a merchants server unencrypted but allowing for fully customisable checkout flows.
+Stitch provides Secure Fields within an SDK to enable merchants to collect sensitive card details for payment.
+This ensures sensitive data never reaches your server unencrypted, while still allowing for fully customisable checkout flows.

 Key features of Stitch Secure Fields include:

-• Custom styling rules to match the look and feel of your site
+- Custom styling rules to match the look and feel of your site, and

-The Secure Fields SDK will provide you with encrypted details, limiting PCI scope, which may be used as inputs with other Secure API queries.
-For example:
+The Secure Fields SDK will provide you with encrypted details (limiting PCI-DSS scope), which may be used as inputs when creating transactions within the following flows:

 Follow the steps below to add Secure Fields to your web application to capture customer card data.